-Fig. 3.8 Evaluation on the current Portuguese employment, and expectations for the future by
+Fig. 3.8 Evaluation on the current Portuguese employment, and expectations for the future by gender and age

 Fig. 3.9 Do you think that in Portugal the education system is adapted or not to the current world of work?